abaiesu/loop-detection/README.md

 [![License](https://img.shields.io/github/license/abaiesu/loop-detection)](https://github.com/abaiesu/loop-detection/blob/main/LICENSE)
 [![Code Coverage](https://codecov.io/gh/abaiesu/loop-detection/branch/main/graphs/badge.svg)](https://codecov.io/gh/abaiesu/loop-detection/tree/main)

-Detects loops in a network from its forwarding tables
+Detects loops in a network from its forwarding tables.
+We use an algorithm that only requires set intersection, to avoid the increase in complexity when unions and complements are used.

 - Free software: MIT license